-As for other subjective factors, most parents, for example, think their child will excel during the interview process.
+As for other subjective factors, most parents think their child will excel during the interview process.
 It is not surprising that parents naturally overrate the objective interpersonal skills of their children.
 It is curious, however, that most adults drastically underestimate the element of luck inherent to the interview process.

 Your child might have the great fortune of having a personality or interests that match well with a particular interviewer.
 Or, your child – even if possessing excellent interpersonal skills – might have the bad fortune of being interviewed by someone who simply is an interview mismatch.